An Economic History of the American Transportation Revolution, 1815-1860

-Business insights from the growth of transport, in the United States, during the 1800s:
+Business insights from the growth of transport in the United States of America during the 1800s.

 Even in the early 19th century, settlement had not much reached beyond the fall line in Virginia and the Carolinas.
-Although Savannah was settled by 1773, north Georgia was just being settled in 1800.
+Although Savannah was settled by 1773, North Georgia was just getting settled in 1800.

-In fact, the Cleveland’s, Isbell’s, and Dickson’s settled in north Georgia (now in South Carolina) after the Revolutionary War.
-They were led by Benjamin Cleveland, one of the militia colonels who won the Battle of Kings’ Mountain in the Revolutionary War.
+Benjamin Cleveland led one of the militia colonels who won the Battle of Kings’ Mountain in the Revolutionary War.
 He moved after the war when he discovered that his North Carolina land titles were invalid.
 So he, his family, and his entourage moved.
 Very few were Revolutionary War heroes, but this group migration was typical.

 (Collage of the American Revolutionary War)